auraphp/Aura.Auth/README.md

 ### Installation

 This library requires PHP 5.3 or later, and has no userland dependencies.
+(For the newer, more-secure [`password_hash()`](http://php.net/password_hash) functionality, this library requires PHP 5.5 or later, or an alternative userland implementation such as [ircmaxell/password-compat](https://github.com/ircmaxell/password_compat).)

-> NOT YET: It is installable and autoloadable via Composer as [aura/auth](https://packagist.org/packages/aura/auth).
+It is installable and autoloadable via Composer as [aura/auth](https://packagist.org/packages/aura/auth).

 Alternatively, [download a release](https://github.com/auraphp/Aura.Auth/releases) or clone this repository, then require or include its _autoload.php_ file.